Bayesian Multi-line Intensity Mapping: Algorithm

 Our fiducial input parameters $\{c_{ij}\}$ are set by matching their corresponding $\{m_{ij}\}$ to the modeled $M_i(z)$ (the top panel of Figure~\ref{F:signal_model}) at the seven anchoring redshifts ($z=0,1,...,6$), as demonstrated in the bottom panel of Figure~\ref{F:M_basis}.

-In reality, our piece-wise linear model serves as an approximate representation of the true signal.
-Nonetheless, we employ this piece-wise linear approximation as the fiducial input, providing a set of ground truth parameters for evaluating our algorithm's performance.
+In reality, our piecewise linear model serves as an approximate representation of the true signal.
+Nonetheless, we employ this piecewise linear approximation as the fiducial input, providing a set of ground-truth parameters for evaluating our algorithm's performance.

-We emphasize that, while our fiducial input assumes the same shape for $M_i(z)$ across all four lines, our algorithm fits each line separately.
-This allows us to reconstruct redshift evolution of $M_i(z)$ for each line independently.
-Further demonstration of this capability is provided in Section~\ref{S:model_misspecification}, where different $M_i(z)$ functions are used to generate the mock signal for each line, and we validate that our algorithm can robustly extract the inputs, even when the input $M_i(z)$'s are smooth curves that are not able to perfectly described by our piece-wise linear parametrization.
-The example in Section~\ref{S:model_misspecification} also assume very different shapes of $M_i(z)$ for each line to demonstrate the the algorithm's robustness against model variations.
+We emphasize that while our fiducial input assumes the same shape for $M_i(z)$ across all four lines, our algorithm fits each line separately.
+This allows us to reconstruct the redshift evolution of $M_i(z)$ for each line independently.
+Further demonstration of this capability is provided in Section~\ref{S:model_misspecification}, where different $M_i(z)$ functions are used to generate the mock signal for each line, and we validate that our algorithm can robustly extract the inputs, even when the input $M_i(z)$'s are smooth curves that are not able to be perfectly described by our piecewise linear parameterization.
+The example in Section~\ref{S:model_misspecification} also assumes very different shapes of $M_i(z)$ for each line, to demonstrate the algorithm's robustness against model variations.